-Central Florida Custody Attorney: The Florida Parenting Plan
+Florida Parenting Plan Requirements

-1. the parents must inform the court about how they will raise their child(daily responsibilities, the nitty-gritty of parenting).
+- The parents must inform the court in great detail about how they will raise their child(ren) (daily responsibilities, extracurricular activities, after-school care);

-Time Sharing Attorney Orlando Florida
+Time Sharing Attorney in Orlando Florida

 - Shared, not sole parental responsibility is favored.
 Shared means that both parents have the authority to make decisions regarding the minor child.
-These decisions may include health care, education, extra-curricular activities, tutoring, vacationing, etc. If you have any questions, please call a time sharing attorney Orlando Florida for more information.
+These decisions may include health care, education, extra-curricular activities, tutoring, vacationing, etc. If you have any questions, please call a time sharing attorney in Orlando Florida for more information.